ben-relf/airbnb-listing-alert/README.md

 No accomodation or only over-priced rubbish available for when you need?
 Get alerted when new listings appear on Airbnb.

-Uses Selenium and BeautifulSoup for page scraping Email for notifications through gmail.
+- Uses Selenium and BeautifulSoup for page scraping.
+- Email for notifications through gmail.
+- Old results persisted between executions in a csv file.

 Can be adjusted for other sites.
 You just need to find the appropriate html tags to identify the list, list item and name.